 For Pasta Al Pomodoro you want to start by infusing the olive oil with the garlic and basil then adding the tomatoes and quickly cooking them.
 You only want the sauce to simmer for 15 minutes so it doesn't reduce and doesn't get a "cooked" flavor.
-Think of the recipe more like a quick cooked version of "alla checca" meaning they both emphasize freshness of the ingredients.
+Think of the recipe more like a quick cooked version of "alla checca" meaning they both emphasize the freshness of the ingredients.

-If you want the end result to be a bit silkier, you can add a knob of butter right before you toss the sauce and the noodles together and/or you can blend the sauce with an immersion blender to slightly aerate and smooth out the sauce.
-Neither of those steps are traditional nor are they essential, but I do them for dinner parties because they add that extra touch to make this dish feel a bit more elegant.
+If you want the end result to be a bit silkier, you can add a knob of butter right before you toss the sauce and the noodles together, and/or you can blend the sauce with an immersion blender to slightly aerate and smooth out the sauce.
+Neither of those steps is traditional nor are they essential, but I do them for dinner parties because they add that extra touch to make this dish feel a bit more elegant.

 I'm going to assume you'll get the freshest garlic and herbs you can find, so then the only two ingredients up for discussion are the olive oil and the tomatoes.
-You can make pasta al pomodoro with fresh tomatoes (we'll share that recipe with you in the future) but more often than not we make the recipe with high quality canned tomato sauce.
+You can make pasta al pomodoro with fresh tomatoes (we'll share that recipe with you in the future) but more often than not we make the recipe with high-quality canned tomato sauce.

-The star tomato for pizza and pasta sauces in Italy is the San Marzano (in fact, it's DOP or a protected ingredient because it's so cherished) and true San Marzano DOP tomatoes are hard to find the United States.
-However, many quality tomato companies grow a strain of those tomatoes here.
+The star tomato for pizza and pasta sauces in Italy is the San Marzano (in fact, it's DOP or a protected ingredient because it's so cherished) and true San Marzano DOP tomatoes are hard to find in the United States.
+However, many quality tomato companies grow a strain on those tomatoes here.
 I'm a fan of the Bianco DiNapoli brand because they're flavorful and have great texture.